JohnMoehrke/RelatedPersonConsent/input/pagecontent/index.md

 - status - would indicate active
 - category - would indicate patient consent specifically a delegation of authority
-- subject - would indicate the Patient resource reference for the given patient
+- patient - would indicate the Patient resource reference for the given patient
 - dateTime - would indicate when the privacy policy was presented
-- grantor - would indicate who presented the privacy policy
+- performer - would indicate the Patient resource if the patient was presented, a RelatedPerson for parent or guardian
-- grantee - would indicate the Patient resource if the patient was presented, a RelatedPerson for parent or guardian
+- organization - would indicate the Organization who presented the privacy policy, and which is going to enforce that privacy policy
-- controller - would indicate the Organization who presented the privacy policy, and which is going to enforce that privacy policy
+- source - would point at the specific signed consent by the patient
-- policyText - would indicate the privacy policy that was presented.
+- policy.uri - would indicate the privacy policy that was presented.
 Usually, the url to the version specific policy
 - provision.type - permit - given there is no way to deny, this would be fixed at permit.
 - provision.agent.reference - would indicate the RelatedPerson resource